 Mike volunteered with Raleigh in 1991 on the Expedition programme in Malaysian Borneo, which he identifies as the foundation for his commitment and drive to hold positions that create impactful change.

 ‘It’s nearly 30 years since I went to Borneo with Raleigh International, but I still carry its legacy even now.
 Many of my closest friends are ex-venturers and staff, drawn from a very vibrant Edinburgh Raleigh support group from the 1990s.
 But more than this, the experience has helped shape my attitude to life and my career since.
 I have always been passionate about the environment.
 Spending time in the Borneo rainforest really reinforced and channelled this concern.
 Raleigh gave me more self-belief, and really opened my eyes to other possibilities in life and work.
 It gave me the confidence and the day to day courage to have a go.

 ‘It also greatly reinforced my sense of needing to give something back to society, which is such a central tenet of Raleigh philosophy.
 Now, I believe we owe it to future generations to truly do everything we can to halt climate change.
 Now is the chance for our generation to truly give something back.’

-Mike was recently our speaker at our #RaleighTogether event in Edinburgh, and you can find out more about the Royal Scottish Geographical Society.
+Mike was recently our speaker at our #RaleighTogether event in Edinburgh.

 If you’ve been inspired by his story and want to get involved in meaningful action, join us on June 26th to lobby for Climate Action!